-Beehive American is a 7-level course for lower to upper elementary school students, aimed at children who are learning English for the first time.
+Beehive is a 7-level course for lower to upper primary school students, aimed at children who are learning English for the first time.
 The course is teacher-led, but student-focused, with a strong emphasis on vocabulary and grammar to build a solid foundation for students' success.
-The practice activities are rooted in a "real world" context, to ensure that students can immediately use the language that they are learning to talk about themselves and their daily lives.
-Beehive American creates a strong theme of community, inclusivity, and togetherness.
-With colorful photos and illustrations, lively songs and chants, stories, real-world texts, and plenty of crafts and group tasks, Beehive American is an engaging and entertaining course for young learners.
+The practice activities are rooted in a 'real world' context, to ensure that students can immediately use the language that they are learning to talk about themselves and their daily lives.
+Beehive creates a strong theme of community, inclusivity and togetherness.
+With colourful photos and illustrations, lively songs and chants, stories, real-world texts, and plenty of crafts and group tasks, Beehive is an engaging and entertaining course for young learners.

-The course characters are a diverse group of six children who live close to Beehive Park.
-They are brother and sister Nina and Hector, along with Tang, Omar, Emma, and May.
+The course characters are a diverse group of six children who live near Beehive Park.
+They are brother and sister Hector and Nina, along with Tang, Omar, Emma and May.
 The characters are a friendly team of children who accompany the students' learning journey throughout the series.
-The "team characters" tell students what they're going to learn about at the start of each lesson, they present the new grammar structures in humorous cartoons, and they feature in the Team Up! tasks that foster global skills and teamwork.
+The "team characters" tell students what they're going to learn about at the start of each lesson, they present the new grammar structures in humorous cartoons, and they feature in the Team Up! tasks which foster global skills and teamwork.

-Beehive American enables you to:
+Beehive enables you to:

-- build a solid foundation in English to prepare your students for exam success, with a carefully staged grammar and vocabulary syllabus - develop your students' global skills so they become empowered 21st century learners - help your students to achieve their goals by applying Assessment for Learning principles - make learning meaningful by inspiring your students to learn about the world with international culture texts, stories, and videos - support your students' social and emotional well-being, through the Think, Feel, Grow feature that accompanies the stories - foster collaboration through Team Up! tasks and project work - save preparation time with an easy-to-teach approach - find support through comprehensive teaching notes and suggestions that help you make the most of the materials - feel confident that materials developed by Oxford University Press are underpinned by research and best practice.
+- build a solid foundation in English to prepare your students for exam success, with a carefully staged grammar and vocabulary syllabus based on the Oxford English Learning Framework (OxELF) - develop your students' global skills so they become empowered 21st century learners - help your students to achieve their goals by applying Assessment for learning principles - make learning meaningful by inspiring your students to learn about the world with international culture texts, stories and videos - support your students' social and emotional wellbeing, through the Think, feel, grow feature which accompanies the stories - foster collaboration through Team Up! tasks and project work - save preparation time with an easy-to-teach approach - find support through comprehensive teaching notes and suggestions that help you make the most of the materials - feel confident that materials developed by Oxford University Press are underpinned by research and best practice.